Are you thinking about adding timeless beauty and elegance to your rooms by installing wood floors? Then you are on the right track!

 Each type of wood floor has its pros and cons and offers a particular visual appearance that can help shape your decision of which floor to choose for a particular room of your house.

 But there is one wood floor type that offers the greatest durability, strength, and design options that make it a good choice to be used.
 This is the engineered hardwood flooring.
-It offers all the advantages of a solid hardwood floor without its major disadvantages.
+It retains all the positive qualities of hardwood flooring without having its disadvantages.

 Some of the benefits which you can achieve by using engineered hardwood floor over the traditional solid wood floor are listed below:

-● Due to the multilayer structure of engineered hardwood flooring, it reacts well to extreme weather conditions.
-The same amount of humidity can cause a solid hardwood floor to warp or buckle whereas an engineered floor will be able to sustain these humid conditions.
+- Due to the different layers of materials in the engineered hardwood flooring, it is able to withstand extreme weather conditions.
+The same amount of humidity can cause a solid hardwood floor to warp engineered floor will be able to withstand these humid conditions.

-● The installation process of engineered hardwood flooring is much simpler than that of a solid hardwood floor.
-In the case of solid hardwood flooring, the planks have to be nailed to a plywood floor whereas, for an engineered hardwood flooring, the planks simply have to be glued or stapled to the concrete or wood floor.
+- The installation process of engineered hardwood flooring is less complicated and simpler than that of a solid hardwood floor.
+For solid hardwood flooring, the planks have to be nailed to a plywood floor whereas, for an engineered hardwood flooring, only gluing and stapling are required.

-● You can even add an underlayment of foam beneath the engineered flooring with the engineered wood planks fastened together to create a floating system.
+- You can even add an underlayment of foam beneath the engineered flooring with planks fastened together to create a floating system.

-● Engineered wood is lighter than solid wood, so it helps reduce the transport and freight cost when you order.
+● Engineered wood is lighter than solid wood, so it helps reduce transportation costs when you order.

 Apart from all these advantages of engineered wood flooring, you can further up your game by using engineered hardwood planks as parquet flooring.
 This will further create beautiful and mesmerizing patterns that are sure to enhance the visual appearance of any room.